*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 To clean out the holes, you’ll need to use a toothpick to carefully poke through each of the clogged holes.
 Another option is to use a small drill bit.
 Always remember to keep the blowers going to help dislodge the holes and remove the gunk from the surface of the table.

-Cleaning Products that work
+4. Use Cleaning Products

-Some air hockey table proprietors are absolutely against using any sort of cleaner to clean their tables.
+Some Air Hockey table owners are absolutely against using any sort of cleaner to clean their tables.
 These individuals will try and sell you their own specific cleaner to simply make more money.

-Buildup can get trapped in the openings of the playing surface and transform into a clingy gunky surface, stopping up the gaps and frustrating ongoing interaction.
+Buildup can get trapped in the openings of the playing surface and transform into a clingy gunky surface, stopping up the gaps and making the puck fly in odd directions.
 Along these lines some people simply use a microfiber material in warm water and go over the outside of the table after you’ve used the cleaner so it does not stay on the table.